-My research expertise is in soil microbial ecology and biogeochemistry in response to global change phenomenon.
-I lead a team focused on studies of microbial, chemical, and biophysical controls on carbon cycling in permafrost, boreal, and wetland ecosystems of Alaska as well as forest and grassland ecosystems of the Western U.S.
+Mark's research expertise is in soil microbial ecology and biogeochemistry in response to global change phenomenon.
+He leads a team focused on studies of microbial, chemical, and biophysical controls on carbon cycling in permafrost, boreal, and wetland ecosystems of Alaska as well as forest and grassland ecosystems of the Western U.S.

 2013- current Project Chief, Mechanisms of Soil Carbon Sequestration

 2007- current Research Soil Scientist, USGS, Menlo Park, CA.